vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 Friendly to serverless cloud-native applications: Cloud-native applications usually have strong elasticity, such as cloud functions.
 When traffic comes, hundreds of instances may need to be expanded to process requests within 1 second.
 The new message queue needs to support rapid scaling of large-scale applications.

 The following introduces four popular message queues born around 2020.
-Compared with Kafka, they are obviously more suitable for k8s and new cloud-native applications.
+Compared with Kafka, they are more suitable for k8s and new cloud-native applications.

 ### 1 [Redpanda](#https://redpanda.com/)